pachyderm/pachyderm/doc/pachctl/pachctl_diff-file.md

 ### Options

 ```
+      --full-timestamps   Return absolute timestamps (as opposed to the default, relative timestamps).
   -s, --shallow           Specifies whether or not to diff subdirectories
 ```

 ### Options inherited from parent commands